rastersoft/autovala/README.md

         bzr checkout lp:~elementary-apps/+junk/cmake-modules

-It will create a folder called *cmake-modules*.
-Inside will be a folder called *cmake*.
+This will create a folder called *cmake-modules*.
+Inside it will be a folder called *cmake*.
 Copy the later to your project folder.

-The first thing to do is initializate the project.
+The first thing to do is to initializate the project.
 This is done by calling autovala in your desired project's folder with:

         autovala init PROJECT_NAME

-This will create a PROJECT_NAME.avprj file, with the most basic info about your project (the format for this file will be explained later).
+This will create a *PROJECT_NAME.avprj* file, with the most basic info about your project (the format for this file will be explained later).
 It will also try to create the basic folders for a vala project, and will show a warning if they already exist.
-It will never delete a file, except the CMakeLists, files, of course.
+It will never delete a file, except the *CMakeLists* files, of course.

-After that, you can copy the desired files into the corresponding folders, and create your vala source files.
-When you are OK for the first compilation, just do Autovala to check the folders and automatically update the .avprj file
+After that, you can copy the desired files into the corresponding folders and create your vala source files.
+When you are OK for the first compilation, just use Autovala to check the folders and automatically update the .avprj file with:
-with:

         autovala refresh

-Now the .avprj has all the guessed info about your project, so you can create the CMakeLists files from that data using:
+Now the .avprj has all the guessed info about your project, so you can check and modify it if you want (more on that later), or create the CMakeLists files from that data using:

         autovala cmake